 5. Don’t just stand still or give up.
 Any amount of resistance is far better than no resistance at all and if you show some spirit, you never know, it may place the attacker off guard a bit, which is to your advantage.

 6. There are no rules in a street or alley attack.
 Use whatever you’ve got in hand, handbag, keychain or some other implement that may inflict some damage.
-Experts advise girls, when faced with an attacker, to strike the groin with a hard push of the knee when placing the force of your hands under the attacker’s chin.
+Lauderdale Lakes Wildlife Removal advise girls, when faced with an attacker, to strike the groin with a hard push of the knee when placing the force of your hands under the attacker’s chin.
 It’s a tried and proven self defense method to permit time to run or scream for help.

 7. Make the first strike.
 That will certainly disable the attacker because it is least expected.
 Attackers plan on hitting first and being struck makes him want to defend himself, something against his nature.